Ailie MacAdam

 Ailie Jane Comer MacAdam (born 6 October 1962) is a British engineer, a senior vice president of Bechtel Corporation.
 She was formerly commercial manager for a section of Crossrail.

 Education

-The eldest of her parents' four children, MacAdam was born in Edmonton, London, the daughter of Gilchrist G. MacAdam, a mechanical engineer.
+The eldest of her parents' four children, MacAdam was born in Edmonton, London, the daughter of Gilchrist G. MacAdam, a mechanical engineer, from Milngavie in East Dunbartonshire, north of Glasgow.

+She grew up in Chrishall, halfway between the A10 and the M11, a few miles east of Saffron Walden, where she went to primary school.
+She attended Saffron Walden County High School.
+Throughout the 1970s to 1990s she played hockey for Saffron Walden, playing centre-half.
 She studied GCE Advanced Levels in maths, physics and chemistry in sixth form.

 She was educated at the University of Bradford, where she was awarded a Master of Science degree in chemical engineering.

 Career

 MacAdam has worked in a senior capacity on several megaprojects during her career including CrossRail in London, High Speed 1, the Big Dig in Boston, the upgrade of St Pancras railway station into a Eurostar terminal (completed in 2007) and the Sydney Metro in Australia.
 From July 2014 until March 2015 she was managing director for global rail for Bechtel.
 In the UK's Network Rail only 5 out of 88 engineers are women.